playablefactoryAdmin/datajs/docs/repeaterdata.md

 `Repeater` is a data type used to represent a repeatable or iterable data structure.
 It allows you to define a list of data items that can be repeated multiple times, such as a list of items, tasks, or elements.
 Here are the attributes associated with `Repeater`:

+!!
+Please do not put repeaters in other repeaters.

 - **type (string)**: "repeater"
 - **id (string)**: A unique identifier.
 - **name (string)**: A human-readable name.